wizardyesterday/AdaptiveNoiseCanceller/README.txt

 This repository contains code for an NLMS (normalized least mean square) adaptive noise canceller.
-There are two programs that provide testing of the noise canceller.
+There are three programs that provide testing of the noise canceller.

 1. noisyCosine: This program lets the user generate a cosine wave of a specified frequency, amplitude, duration, sample rate, and variance of a